w314/notes/javaNotes/javaBasics.md

 ## Garbage Collection

+Garbage collection is a background process created by JVM to delete unused objects from the heap

 > What is the role of garbage collection in Java?

-Garbage collection is the process of removing objects from the heap which have no references to them.
+- deletes objects which have no references to them
+- frees up space for us

-Garbage collection is run in the background by the JVM.
-There is no way we can explicitly force garbage collection to happen, but we can request garbage collection to be run through the use of one of the following:
+- we don't control the garbage collector, there is no way we can explicitly force garbage collection to happen, but we can request garbage collection to be run through the use of one of the following:
   - System.gc()
   - Runtime.getRuntime().gc()
   - System.runFinalize()

 ## Debugging